cfe316/cfe316.github.io/_posts/2024-04-14-slab-transmissions-mfp-isotropic.md

 The second figure shows deposition in the slab.
 This has a similar long-range asymptotic, but the derivative of this function becomes infinite as $a\to\infty$.
 A good short-range approximation is $\frac{1}{\lambda}\left(2-2(1-\gamma)\frac{a}{\lambda}-\frac{a^2}{\lambda ^2}+2 \frac{a}{\lambda}\log \left(\frac{a}{\lambda }\right)\right)$ where $\gamma$ is the Euler constant.

+## Relation to other posts
+This problem is similar to the one in my [first post]({% post_url 2016-01-15-radioactive-particle-escape-3d %}).
+The geometry is the same (if inverted) but now I've averaged over the distribution of particles that encounter a surface.
+The solution is also in terms of `ExpIntegralE`.